-- Each student upon graduation at the master's level is encouraged to have at least one course with a passing grade on his transcript at the graduate or undergraduate level in each of the following areas:
+- 1. Each student upon graduation at the master's level is required to have accumulated a total of 75 quarter hours in industrial arts in all his studies (bachelor's and master's) and is encouraged to have at least one course with a passing grade on his transcript at the graduate or undergraduate level in each of the following areas:

 - A. Crafts

 - B. Drafting

 - C. Electricity-Electronics

 - D. Graphic Arts

 - E. Metalwork

 - F. Power

 - G. Wood

-Additional course work in history, philosophy, organization and administration, curriculum development and evaluation may be required by the department.
+Additional course work in history and philosophy, organization and administration, curriculum development, development of instructional materials and evaluation may be required by the department.

-2. Upon notification of acceptance by the Graduate School, the department will assign an adviser when requested by the applicant or when the student arrives on campus and registers for course work.
+- 2. Upon notification of acceptance by the Graduate School, the department will assign an adviser when requested by the applicant or when the student arrives on campus and registers for course work.
 The department will assign advisees to professors in the department who have the same area of interest; that is, a person with a metals interest will be assigned to a metals specialist.
 The advisee's graduate program will be planned by the major adviser and the student within the guidelines listed under number one above.
 The program will be tailor-made to fit the needs of the student wherever possible.
-The student will work out a program of studies with his major adviser and may elect areas of specialization from the following list: Crafts, drafting, electricity-electronics, graphic arts, metal, power, wood.
+The student will work out a program of studies with his major adviser and may elect areas of specialization from the following list: Crafts, drafting, electricity-electronics, graphic arts, metal, power, wood. - graphic arts, metal, power, wood.

-graphic arts, metal, power, wood.
 3. The comprehensive examination will be given during the fourth week of the last quarter in residence if possible.
 This means the third quarter or at a time when a student has completed or is enrolled in at least 40 hours of course work.

-- 4. No master's level student will be allowed to take the comprehensive examination until he has the consent of his major adviser. - 5.
-The purpose of the comprehensive examination is to verify the attainment of the objectives of course work taken.
-It is used by the major adviser to make a recommendation to the department that the individual completing the examination is informed as to the purposes, philosophy, history, evaluation, and subject-matter areas within industrial arts.
+4. No master's level student will be allowed to take the comprehensive examination until he has the consent of his major adviser.

-6. If the response to the comprehensive examination is not thought to be of passing quality, a student will be held for an additional 15 quarter hours of work.
+- 5. The purpose of the comprehensive examination is to verify the attainment of the objectives of course work taken.
+It is used by the major adviser to make a recommendation to the department that the individual completing the examination is informed as to the purposes, philosophy, history, evaluation, and subject-matter areas within industrial arts. - 6.
+If the response to the comprehensive examination is not thought to be of passing quality, a student will be held for an additional 15 quarter hours of work.
 Courses will be selected by the adviser to strengthen weaknesses brought out by the examination.